dfinity/dre-airflow/rollout-dashboard/README.md

 4. `RUST_LOG` set to `info` ideally to observe at least log messages of info level and above.
-5. `MAX_ROLLOUTS` optionally set to a nonzero positive integer to limit the number of rollouts (default 15).
+5. `MAX_ROLLOUTS` optionally set to a nonzero positive integer to limit the number of rollouts (default 10).
+This determines the number of rollouts *per rollout kind* fetched during each update.
 6. `REFRESH_INTERVAL` optionally set to a nonzero positive integer as the number of seconds to wait between queries to Airflow.